kiad4631/Persian-Document-Classification/README.md

 For more details and download pre-trained (bin/text) files for 157 languages including **Persian**, go through this link: https://fasttext.cc/docs/en/crawl-vectors.html

+### Build Your Classifier

+You need just download a pre-trained word embedding **text** file to start building your own classifier.
+By placing the downloaded embedding text file in the fasttext folder and running [_fasttext_classifier.py_](https://github.com/Davari393/Persian-Document-Classification/tree/master/fasttext) you are given a MLP text classification model (with the report of accuracy and error on the train and test data) which has been used BoE method with fasttext pre-trained word embeddings.

 ## Gensim